A Probabilistic Threshold for Monochromatic Arithmetic Progressions: Introduction

-We note here that if we consider the set of $k$-aps with gaps that are primes larger than $k$, we can follow Vijay's argument for an upper bound on $N^+(k)$ very closely to show that $N^+(k) \leq k\sqrt{\log k}\,2^{k/2} g(k)$ for any function $g(k) \rightarrow \infty$ (we will use the notation $g(k) \rightarrow \infty$ as opposed to $g(k) \rightarrow 0$ as found in \cite{Vijay}).
-In the next section, we construct a larger family of $k$-aps (than Vijay's and than those $k$-aps with prime gap larger than $k$) with the aim of lowering this upper bound by a factor of $\sqrt{k}$.
+We note here that if we consider the set of $k$-aps with gaps that are primes larger than $k$, we can follow Vijay's argument for an upper bound on $N^+(k;2)$ very closely to match his bound: $N^+(k) \leq k^{3/2}\,2^{k/2} g(k)$ for any function $g(k) \rightarrow \infty$ (we will use the notation $g(k) \rightarrow \infty$ as opposed to $g(k) \rightarrow 0$ as found in \cite{Vijay}).
+In the next section, we construct a larger family of $k$-aps (than Vijay's and than those $k$-aps with prime gap larger than $k$) with the aim of lowering this upper bound on $N^+(k;2)$ by a factor of $k$, while also generalizing to an arbitrary number of colors.